louiz/biboumi/doc/biboumi.1.md

 the last channel on that server is left by the user.
-To be able to stay connected to an IRC server without having to be in a real IRC channel, biboumi provides a virtual channel on the jid `%irc_serve@biboumi.example.com`.
-For example if you want to join the channel `#foo` on the server `irc.example.com`, but you need to authenticate to a bot of the server before you can join it, you can first join the room `%irc.example.com@biboumi.example.net` (this will effectively connect you to the IRC server without joining any room), then send your authentication message to the user `bot%irc.example.com@biboumi.example.net" and finally join the room `#foo%irc.example.com@biboumi.example.net`.
+To be able to stay connected to an IRC server without having to be in a real IRC channel, biboumi provides a virtual channel on the jid `%irc.example.com@biboumi.example.com`.
+For example if you want to join the channel `#foo` on the server `irc.example.com`, but you need to authenticate to a bot of the server before you’re allowed to join it, you can first join the room `%irc.example.com@biboumi.example.com` (this will effectively connect you to the IRC server without joining any room), then send your authentication message to the user `bot%irc.example.com@biboumi.example.com" and finally join the room `#foo%irc.example.com@biboumi.example.com`.

 ### Channel messages